Outside Experts See Iran's Hand In Attack On Saudi Oil Facility

 But experts say the types of targets chosen within the facility, both in number and type, suggest a level of sophistication difficult to explain without Iranian involvement.

-Abqaiq is the lynchpin of oil production for the gulf nation, according to Joshua Shifrinson, an associate professor of international relations at Boston University who has conducted an extensive analysis.
+Abqaiq is the linchpin of oil production for the Gulf nation, according to Joshua Shifrinson, an associate professor of international relations at Boston University who has conducted an extensive analysis.
 A number of chemical processes are carried out at the site, but perhaps the most important is the separation of oil from highly flammable hydrogen-sulfide gas.

-That separation is done on site using a series of custom-built "stabilization towers."
-At least some of those towers appear to have been damaged, according to commercial satellite imagery released by the U.S. Government.
+That separation is done on-site using a series of custom-built "stabilization towers."
+At least some of those towers appear to have been damaged, according to commercial satellite imagery released by the U.S. government.
 "Whoever did it knew what the right towers were," Shifrinson says.
 That's no small feat on the sprawling site.

 In addition, the images show damage to several tanks used to hold flammable gas, according to I. Yucel Akkutlu, a professor of petroleum engineering at Texas A&M University.
-"Very likely they targeted these because they are more like in-place bombs waiting for ignition," he said via e-mail.
+"Very likely they targeted these because they are more like in-place bombs waiting for ignition," he said via email.

 Houthi rebels, who are at war with a Saudi-led coalition in Yemen, claimed responsibility, yet that seems unlikely, says Fabian Hinz, a research associate at the James Martin Center for Nonproliferation Studies in Monterey, Calif.
 Hinz has tracked Iranian transfers of drone and ballistic missile technologies to the Houthis in recent years.
 There's more recent evidence to suggest that the Iranians have helped the rebel group develop a sophisticated cruise missile.
 But that cruise missile appears too small to reach Abqaiq.
 "I'm having extreme doubts that we have anywhere close to the range to target the facility from Yemen," Hinz says.